Purpose and Capabilities

 Asset Path Structure

-AEM assets are organized in a hierarchical folder structure:
+AEM assets are organized in a hierarchical folder structure:- Root Path:

 /content/dam/